On this page

 - Have clear policies and procedures in place, including guidance on parental consent.

-- Provide unobtrusive ways to seek help, including suggesting reliable sources of digital and web resources.
+- Provide different ways to seek help, including suggesting reliable sources of digital and web resources.

 - If required, talk to young people about the limits of confidentiality.
 For example, if their circumstances raise safety concerns, you may need to notify another adult or family member to keep them safe.
 (Refer to your school’s policies and requirements on confidentiality if you need to know more about the limits of confidentiality).